Digital Wellbeing: Finding Agency in a World of AI and Overwhelm

 Device mindfulness: Original mindfulness experiences that help audiences deepen awareness and agency in the face of technology, available as part of keynotes or as standalone workshops

-Elaine applies a unique lens that moves past familiar, tired debates about screen time and addiction to the deeper questions: what are we being sold, and why do we react the way we do?
+Elaine applies a unique lens that moves past debates about screen time and addiction to the deeper questions of what are we being sold and why we react to and deploy technology the way we do.
 How can we nurture critical thinking and reclaim greater freedom?

 Audiences leave not with rules but with a different sense of what's possible.
-Elaine brings wit, rigour, and nuance to a topic that’s almost always oversimplified.
+Elaine brings wit, rigour, and nuance to a topic that’s chronically oversimplified.

 Creative conferences, wellbeing and ideas festivals, digital-culture events, and organisations wanting a smarter take on digital wellbeing.
 This topic is available as a keynote or workshop, including the digital mindfulness activity experienced by attendees at the PolyOpportunity Berlin Salon and educators at Haberdashers’ Elstree Schools.